Air Source Heat Pumps

 The outdoor unit should be inverter (speed control) driven so that the output of the heat pump can match the demands of the building.
 Controlling the internal water temperature according to the heat load of the building ensures that the temperature difference between the evaporator and condenser is as low as possible - this maintains a high COP.
 (This might be done using weather compensation).
 Inverter speed control will also reduce the rate of cycling and the nuisance noise.

 Historically it has been thought that heat pump systems performed significantly better with continuous operation.
-Recent research that looked at both steady state performance and a range of on/off cycling shows that provided run-times exceed a minimum value (of between 4 and 8 minutes), on/off cycling has little discernible effect on heat pump COPs.
+Research that looked at both steady state performance and a range of on/off cycling shows that provided run-times exceed a minimum value (of between 4 and 8 minutes), on/off cycling has little discernible effect on heat pump COPs.

 Refrigerant pipework connecting split units should be insulated complete with a vapour barrier to prevent ice build-up, adequately supported and protected against corrosion and accidental damage.

 Condensate that will collect on the evaporator should be properly collected and drained (and may need deicing provision).

 The blog entry Common problems with Air Source Heat Pumps provides some discussion on areas that cause regular concern.

 In 2010 the Department of Communities and Local Government (DCLG) extended permitted development rights (PDR) to various categories of renewable energy technology, including air source heat pumps.
 PDR removes the requirement to submit a planning application to the local planning authority for developments meeting specified conditions, saving costs and time.
 (Practically this applies in England only as the requirements in Scotland are particular onerous and Ireland and Wales have not established PDR for ASHPs).
 But in the case of air source heat pumps, potential impacts such as noise still need to be carefully addressed and they must meet criteria set out in the MCS planning standards.